A Foolproof Solution For A Super Juicy Turkey

 • Yields: This recipe yields 12 ounces (1 1/2 cups) of injection fluid, which is ideal for a turkey that is between 14-16 pounds.
 The nutritional values below do not include turkey, and they are for the whole injector recipe.

-• Make Ahead: You can technically make this recipe ahead of time, but if you do, you still have to warm it up on the stove.
-Therefore, we do not recommend making it ahead.
+• Make-Ahead: You can technically make this recipe ahead of time, but if you do, you still need to warm it up on the stove.
+Therefore, I do not recommend making it ahead.

-• Storage: If you decide not to use the whole marinade, we recommend discarding it to prevent contamination.
+• Storage: If you decide not to use the whole marinade, be sure to discard the rest to prevent contamination.

 Nutrition